ling-sn/b-psid/II. Alignment/README.md

 * Use Smith-Waterman algorithm during realignment for more accuration deletion-only mapping.
 * Split outputs to obtain separate BAMs for forward and reverse reads.
 ### Instructions
 * Click into the folders in the order listed below.
 Then, follow the instructions in their READMEs.
+(Alternatively, click the hyperlinks in the Table of Contents above.)

   * 📁 `i. star_alignment`
   * 📁 `ii. realign_gap`